KyrieGao/cache-sim/README.md

 # C++ Cache implementation

-This project implements a simple thread-safe cache with several page replacement policies:
+This project implements a simple cache with several page replacement policies:

   * Least Recently Used
   * First-In/First-Out
   * Least Frequently Used
   * Not Recently Used

-More about cache algorithms and policy you could read on [Wikipedia](https://en.wikipedia.org/wiki/Cache_algorithms)
+  * ......

 # Usage